alfmunny/Notebooks/english_notebook.md

 a large tent used for social or commercial functions

-> Occasionally a small variety show will stop in Fuling and pitch its tent on the river flats, fronted by an advertisement featuring more or less undressed dancing girls, and invariably there is a lost regiment of stick-stick soldiers gaping at the marquee [River Town](books/river_town.md)
+> Occasionally a small variety show will stop in Fuling and pitch its tent on the river flats, fronted by an advertisement featuring more or less undressed dancing girls, and invariably there is a lost regiment of stick-stick soldiers gaping at the **marquee**.
+[River Town](books/river_town.md)

 ## gaping<a id="sec-1-11"></a>